 For the Egg-free Wash:

-- 2 tsp Agave nectar or Maple syrup
+- 2 teaspoons Agave nectar or Maple syrup

-- Heat milk and butter in a small saucepan until butter is melted.
-Set aside to cool slightly.
+- Heat butter and milk in a small saucepan until butter is melted.
+Set aside to cool slightly.¼ cup (4 tbsp) Unsalted butter, ¼ cup Milk

 - Combine flour, yeast, sugar and salt in a mixing bowl.
 Add the butter+milk mixture, egg replacer mixture, sour cream and vanilla.
 Mix and knead to form a smooth, pliable dough.
-Add warm water a little at a time if the dough looks too dry.
+Add warm water a little at a time if the dough looks too dry.2 cups All purpose flour, 1½ teaspoons Instant Yeast, ¼ cup Sugar, Pinch of Salt, 1 tablespoon Egg replacer whisked in 3tbsp water (for 1 large egg), 1 tablespoon Sour cream, 1 teaspoon Vanilla extract

 - Transfer to a lightly greased bowl, cover and refrigerate overnight.

 - Roll the dough into a 12"x16" rectangle.
 Spread dulche-de-leche on the dough leaving about 1" border all around.
-Top with chopped nuts and roll the dough into a log.
+Top with chopped nuts and roll the dough into a log.½ cup Dulce de Leche (store bought or homemade), ¼ cup Toasted & Chopped Nuts (Almonds, Walnuts, Pecans etc)

 - Using a sharp knife, cut the log into 8 equal pieces.